nickworkvfi/Gitbook-ADK/group___d_e_f___i_n_p_u_t___o_n_l_i_n_e.md

 ---
-title: EMV_CTLS_ContinueOnline: Which data is included
+title: EMV_CTLS_ContinueOnline- Which data is included
 summary: Contents of the input in EMV_CTLS_HOST_STRUCT::Info_Included_Data, EMV_CTLS_ContinueOnline()

 ---